lasp/xmera/docs/source/Learn/makingModules/pyModules.rst

 implement these methods in C++.
 Remember to always call ``__init__`` of the parent class ``SysModel`` if you are implementing your own ``__init__``.

-The ``ModelTag`` value of these python BSK modules will be a unique positive number, same as with C/C++ BSK modules.
+The ``modelTag`` value of these python BSK modules will be a unique positive number, same as with C/C++ BSK modules.

 All Python modules have a logger stored in ``bskLogger`` (although it will